Diseases & Conditions : Adolescent Medicine

-Following are the two main reasons why teenage drivers are at increased risk for motor vehicle-related crashes that result in injury or death:
+Following are the 2 main reasons why teenage drivers are at increased risk for motor vehicle-related crashes that result in injury or death:

-Lack of experience means the teenage driver is less able to detect and respond to traffic hazards and is less in control of his/her vehicle.
+Lack of driving experience.
+Lack of experience means the teenage driver is less able to detect and respond to traffic hazards and is less in control of his or her vehicle.

 Another factor contributing to the increased risk to teenage drivers is nighttime driving.
-Nighttime driving is more difficult for anyone, especially the novice driver.
+Nighttime driving is more difficult for anyone, especially a new driver.
 However, teenagers tend to do disproportionately more driving at night, increasing their risk of a fatal motor vehicle crash, as compared to daytime driving.

 Safer teenage driving

 The AAP has made the following recommendations to pediatricians, in coordination with parents, to ensure safer teenage driving: